Nonlocality without entanglement in exclusion of quantum states: Nonlocality without entanglement

 These three states are globally strong antidistinguishable, as they satisfy the necessary and sufficient conditions given in Eq.~\eqref{ADSpsi123}.

 Theorem~\ref{th2} states that any set of product states is LOCC-antidistinguishable only if it is trivially antidistinguishable without any communication.
-However, it is evident that the corresponding sets of local states at each party are not antidistinguishable.
+However, it is evident that the corresponding sets of local states at each party are not antidistinguishable as two states are the same and the other is not orthogonal to them.
 Consequently, the overall set of states is not LOCC-antidistinguishable. \end{proof} This is our first result demonstrating \emph{nonlocality without entanglement} in the context of antidistinguishability of states.
 The minimal number of states required to exhibit this phenomenon is three.
 For two states, distinguishability and antidistinguishability coincide.
 Ref.~\cite{hardy} has already established the impossibility of nonlocality with two states under distinguishability.
 Here, we extend this phenomenon to the case of $2$-antidistinguishability.

 Consider the following four quantum states acting on $\mathbbm{C}^2\otimes\mathbbm{C}^2$:\\ \bea &&\ket{+\theta}\ket{+\theta}, \ket{+\theta}\ket{-\theta},\nonumber\\ &&\ket{-\theta}\ket{+\theta}, \ket{-\theta}\ket{-\theta}, \eea where $\ket{+\theta} = \cos\theta\ket{0}+\sin\theta\ket{1}$ and $\ket{-\theta} = \cos\theta\ket{0}-\sin\theta\ket{1}$. \begin{thm} The states described at \eqref{pbr} are global strongly $2$-antidistinguishable but not LOCC $2$-antidistinguishable with $\cos2\theta\leqslant \sqrt{2}-1$. \end{thm} \begin{proof} The ref. \cite{webb} showed that these states are strongly $2$-antidistinguishable with a $6$-outcome entangled measurement if $\theta$ lies in the given range.